Free Business Valuation Tool

 • Better for unique businesses

 Most professional valuations use both approaches.
 The DCF calculator provides the intrinsic value perspective, while multiples offer a market-based reality check.
-When the two methods produce significantly different results, it warrants deeper analysis of the underlying assumptions.
+When the two methods diverge significantly, investigate the assumptions: the WACC calculator helps verify whether the DCF discount rate aligns with the implied cost of capital from comparable transactions.

 What Do Real-World Valuation Multiple Examples Look Like?